swent-epfl/public/bootcamp/deliverables/B2/4-EditATodo.md

 </p>

-### Error handling

-Similar to what you did in AddToDo, use `OutlinedTextField` components to handle user input validation and to display error messages.
-See [official documentation](https://developer.android.com/develop/ui/compose/quick-guides/content/validate-input#validate_input_as_the_user_types_2) for more details.

----

-## Requirements
+### Requirements

-- **UI layout**
+Here are the requirements for the `EditToDoScreen`:

+- When the user clicks on a ToDo in the Overview screen, they should be navigated to the Edit ToDo screen for that specific todo.
+  The input fields must be pre-filled with the current values of the selected todo.
+- The user can edit the following fields: Title, Description, Assignee, Location, Due Date, and Status.
-  - All input fields follow the same validation rules as in `AddToDoScreen` (title mandatory, date format, error messages, etc.).
+  They follow the same validation rules as in `AddToDoScreen` (title is mandatory, date format must be `dd/mm/yyyy`, etc.).
-  - Fields are **pre-filled** with the current values of the selected todo.
-  - Provide a **Save button** to confirm changes.
-  - Provide a **Delete button** to remove the todo.
-  - Provide a **Status button** that cycles through enum values in order (CREATED → STARTED → … → ARCHIVED → CREATED).
+- The user can change the status of the todo by clicking the Status button, which cycles through the enum values in order (`CREATED` → `STARTED` → `ENDED` → `ARCHIVED` → `CREATED` → …).
-  - Provide a **Back button** to return to the Overview screen.
+- The user can delete a todo by clicking the Delete button.
+- The user can save changes by clicking the Save button only if all inputs are valid.
+- When the user saves valid changes or deletes the todo, they should be redirected to the Overview screen.
+The updated list of todos must be displayed and it should reflect the changes made.
+As usual, redirection is considered as forward navigation (state is *not* restored).
+- The user can navigate back to the Overview screen using the system back button or the top app bar back button.
+In this case, any unsaved changes should be discarded, and the Overview screen should display the list of todos as it was before navigating to the Edit ToDo screen.
 - All UI elements must be visible on a 1080x2400 screen (Medium phone on Android Studio), as this screen size is used in the automated tests.

-- **Navigation**
-  - Save button does nothing if inputs are invalid.
-  - If valid → return to the **Overview screen** in a fresh state.
-  - On delete → return to the **Overview screen** in a fresh state.

-- **Refresh**
-  - On save or delete, fetch todos before navigating, so the Overview screen can immediately reflect the changes.

 > [!NOTE]
 > For the moment: